Chipyoka/palmridge-mini-project/README.md

-# Palmridge Properties Mini Project - Key Pages
+# Zambezi Diamond Properties Mini Project - Key Pages

-This mini project extends the existing Palmridge Properties website to include advanced property search, listings, and management functionalities.
+This mini project extends the existing Zambezi Properties website to include advanced property search, listings, and management functionalities.
 The focus is on providing a responsive, real-time, and user-friendly property platform for Ndola.

 ---